modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

 - [ ] Get rid of function calls with named arguments.
 - [ ] Get rid of function argument defaults.
 - [ ] Get rid of record constructors.
-- [ ] Allow to identify connector variables
+- [ ] Allow to identify connector variables.

 ### Flat Modelica 2.0 (future MCPs)
 Big changes that don't make sense to even consider for a minor release of version 1 are listed here.
 Being listed here shall not be interpreted as even being likely to ever happen; this is just a collection of all the ideas that don't fit in the more realistic roadmap for version 1.